MDAnalysis/waterdynamics/docs/source/getting_started.rst

 From the Python Package Index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The waterdyanmics package can be installed from PyPI with:
+The waterdynamics package can be installed from PyPI with:

 .. code-block:: sh